dvtate/old-yoda/README.md

   - `;`: pop top of stack
   - `dup`: duplicates the value on the top of the stack (1 arg)
   - `dupn`: performs `dup` n number or times (2 args)
+  - `swap`: swaps the top 2 elements in the stack

 * Type conversions:
   - `str`: converts to string